andrewgdotcom/ason/ason.md

 ```

+USON
+====

+ASON is an extended-ASCII format, and is agnostic about the particular extended-ASCII encoding used in the plaintext layer.
+An application MAY transcode this to UTF-16 or UTF-32 for internal use, in which case all C0 control codes in the ASON structure MUST also be mapped to UTF-16/32, and the resulting format is called Unicode Structured Object Notation (USON).

+If USON is written to persistent storage or passed between applications, then a byte-order mark (BOM) SHOULD be prepended to the beginning of the document, i.e. [BOM SOH SYN US ...].
+This produces one of four magic numbers:

+* 0xff 0xfe 0x01 0x00 0x16 0x00 0x1f 0x00 (UTF-16 little-endian)
+* 0xfe 0xff 0x00 0x01 0x00 0x16 0x00 0x1f (UTF-16 big-endian)
+* 0xff 0xfe 0x00 0x00 0x01 0x00 0x00 0x00 0x16 0x00 0x00 0x00 0x1f 0x00 0x00 0x00 (UTF-32 little-endian)
+* 0x00 0x00 0xfe 0xff 0x00 0x00 0x00 0x01 0x00 0x00 0x00 0x16 0x00 0x00 0x00 0x1f (UTF-32 big-endian)

+Unicode transcoding roundtrips SHOULD be idempotent, therefore an ASON application SHOULD tolerate a UTF-8 BOM being prepended to UTF-8 encoded ASON (see "Magic Number" above).

 ESON
 ====

-It is also possible to define EBCDIC Structured Obect Notation by analogy with ASON.
+It is also possible to define EBCDIC Structured Obect Notation by extension.
 All of the C0 controls with meaning at the ASON layer have equivalents in EBCDIC, many of them at the same code points (indicated by **).

 Structure controls: